misthero/dnd5e-custom-skills/README.md

 * * To change a skill or ability name you have to follow exactly the following steps: disable it; save; rename; enable it again; and save again.
 In this order.

-## Unistalling
+## Unistalling / Clean all skills and abilities
-Before uninstalling this module is recommended to hit the reset button in order to clean every leftover data on current actors.
+Before uninstalling this module is recommended to follow the steps below:
+- Switch to default character sheet for every owned actor.
+- Open module configuration panel and hit reset button.
+- Now save clicking on "Apply changes to world"
+- Reload your world.

-If you forget to do it you can reactivate the module, reset it and uninstall again.
+If you forget to do it you can reactivate the module, follow the steps and uninstall again.